 Erythrocyte sedimentation rate (ESR) and C reactive protein are some of the oldest laboratory tests still used in the clinic today.
 Both erythrocyte sedimentation rate and C reactive protein tests detect acute and chronic inflammation.

 Plasma viscosity: This test measures the thickness of blood.
 Thicker than normal plasma can signal inflammation or infection.

 If your doctor believes the inflammation is due to viruses or bacteria, they may perform more specific tests.

 Nonsteroidal anti-inflammatory drugs: Also called NSAIDs, these medications help relieve pain, swelling, fever, and other symptoms by affecting a protein involved in the inflammatory response.
-They do not remove the cause of inflammation.
+Although the treatment is working if it reduces the symptoms, they do not remove the cause of inflammation.

 Examples of over-the-counter NSAIDs include naproxen, ibuprofen, and aspirin.